Haivision/srt/docs/API-functions.md

 application is not interested in the address from which the connection originated.
 Otherwise `addr` should specify an object into which the address will be written, and `addrlen` must also specify a variable to contain the object size.
-Note also that in case of group connection only the first, initial connection that establishes the group connection is returned, together with its address.
+Note also that in the case of group connection only the initial connection that establishes the group connection is returned, together with its address.
 As member connections are added or broken within the group, you can obtain this information through `srt_group_data` or the data filled by `srt_sendmsg2` and